Bob Gainey: Professional years

 As a rookie, Gainey was committed to a defensive style of play.
 In his second year, he was paired up with stars Yvan Cournoyer and Jacques Lemaire on the second line.
-In 1976, Gainey was chosen to represent Team Canada at the Canada Cup tournament where he helped Team Canada win the Cup against the Czechoslovakians.
+In 1976, Gainey was chosen to represent Team Canada at the Canada Cup tournament where he helped Team Canada win the Cup against the Czechoslovaks.

 A defensive specialist, Gainey played with the Montreal Canadiens from 1973–74 to 1988–89, winning four consecutive Frank J. Selke Trophies, awarded to the league's best defensive forward, and four consecutive Stanley Cups from 1976 to 1979.

 In 1982, Canadiens captain Serge Savard retired from hockey and Gainey was named as his successor.
 The Canadiens remained successful in the regular season but in the playoffs, they were defeated in the first round three consecutive times from 1981 to 1983.
 Next season, the Canadiens earned a disappointing record finishing with 75 points only.
 Despite that, they embarked on a surprising playoff run before being eliminated in the semifinals by the New York Islanders.

 Gainey lifted his last Stanley Cup as a player in 1986 against the Calgary Flames, and scored a playoff total of 5 goals and 10 points.
 Under Gainey's leadership, the Canadiens posted back to back 100 point seasons in 1988 and 1989.
-In 1989, the Canadiens reached the finals again against the Calgary Flames, a rematch from 1986.
+In 1989, the Canadiens reached the Final again against the Calgary Flames, a rematch from 1986.
 This time, the Flames won the Stanley Cup in 6 games.
 Following the loss, Gainey announced his retirement.

 In total, Bob Gainey played in 1160 regular season games, scored 239 goals, and registered 263 assists.
 He was elected to the Hockey Hall of Fame in 1992.
 In 1998, Gainey was ranked number 86 on The Hockey News list of the 100 Greatest Hockey Players.